 Behavioral Health Liaisons.
 Behavioral Health Liaisons are located in the DCF offices for DeSoto, Charlotte, and Lee counties.
 These staff works with child protective investigators to determine if mental health concerns affect the safety of the children in the home as well as facilitate referrals for services to meet the needs of families in the child welfare system

 Florida Assertive Community Treatment (FACT).
-The FACT program serves adults with severe and persistent mental illness, who may also have a co-occurring substance abuse disorder.
-The program’s multidisciplinary staff obtain or directly provide all mental health services to persons served, primarily in their homes or the community, including: psychiatric care; medical referral and follow-up; individual supportive therapy; crisis assessment and intervention; substance abuse services; work-related vocational services; support in activities of daily living; social, interpersonal relationship and leisure time training; case management services; and supportive services.
+The FACT program serves adults with severe and persistent mental illness, who may also have a co-occurring substance use disorder.
+The program’s multidisciplinary staff obtain or directly provide all mental health services to persons served, primarily in their homes or the community, including: psychiatric care; medical referral and follow-up; individual supportive therapy; crisis assessment and intervention; substance use disorder services; work-related vocational services; support in activities of daily living; social, interpersonal relationship and leisure time training; case management services; and supportive services.
 In addition, the program assists individuals to obtain affordable housing, which may include assistance with security deposits, utilities, and rent.

 Family Intervention Specialist (FIS).
 FIS Specialists work with families in the DCF system to help expedite treatment services for those involved in the child welfare system.